-- Idea: select a path whose end is closest to a goal according to the heuristic function. - Best-first search selects a path on the frontier with minimal h-value. - It treats the frontier as a priority queue ordered by h.
+- Idea: select the path whose end is closest to a goal according to the heuristic function. - Best-first search selects a path on the frontier with minimal h-value. - It treats the frontier as a priority queue ordered by h.

-Illustrative Graph - Heuristic Search
+Illustrative Graph - Best-first Search